-Accordingly, we recommend that the following policy be adopted and included in the LAS Student Handbook:
+Accordingly, we recommend that the following policy be adopted:

 - Courses cannot count toward requirements of more than two programs (majors, minors, double degrees).

 - Students desiring to complete an additional major must earn at least 12 hours of 300-or 400- level coursework in the second discipline.
-[NOTE: These hours do not include supporting coursework or technical electives.]
-Students desiring to complete a minor must earn at least 6 hours of 300- or 400-level coursework.
+[Note: These hours do not include supporting coursework or technical electives.]
+Students desiring to complete a minor must earn at least six hours of 300- or 400-level coursework.

 - Students completing Individual Plans of Study must receive the approval of their advisors before declaring a double major or a minor.

-- Students may not double major in IB and MCB.
-Students completing a degree in MCB may not also undertake the specialized curriculum in Biochemistry.
+- Students may not double major in integrative biology and molecular and cellular biology.
+Students completing a degree in MCB may not also undertake the specialized curriculum in biochemistry.